mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

   {% include image.html file="mma-v3.png" alt="Final version of MMA cartoon" img_link=true %}
 	<figcaption>Evolution of "Offer sincere praise" cartoon from <a href="https://mtlynch.io/human-code-reviews-2/#offer-sincere-praise">"How to do Code Reviews Like a Human"</a></figcaption>
 </figure>

+# Results

+The article ended up getting a very positive response.
+It was the most widely reshared article I've ever written.

+TODO: Add visitor numbers, retweet numbers.

+Many commenters specifically cited the cartoons.

+TODO: Show reddit comment

+The biggest exposure of the article was getting tweeted by the twitter account for the Java programming language.
+They used one of Loraine's cartoons to liven up the tweet.

+TODO: Screenshot of Java tweet.

 # Cost